-Segment and Investment Other: Number of Properties Location Acquisition Date Ownership Interest (1) Sq.
-Feet (in millions) / Number of Units/Keys Occupancy (2) U.S. Select Service Portfolio 5 FL, CO, OH, AR January 2019 100% 671 79% Fort Lauderdale Hotel (6) 1 Fort Lauderdale, FL March 2019 43% 236 69% Exchange on Erwin - Commercial 2 Durham, NC November 2019 100% 0.10 93% Barlow 1 Chevy Chase, MD March 2020 100% 0.29 82% Iberostar Las Dalias 1 Tenerife, Spain December 2021 100% 0.31 100% Marketplace at the Outlets 1 West Palm Beach, FL December 2021 100% 0.30 100% Extended Stay Portfolio (6) 196 Various July 2022 45% 24,935 77% Total Other 207 N/A (5) Total Investment Properties 668
+Segment and Investment Number of Properties Location Acquisition Date Ownership Interest (1) Sq.
+Feet (in millions) / Number of Units/Keys Occupancy (2) Other Properties: U.S. Select Service Portfolio 3 CO, OH, AR January 2019 100% 431 74% Fort Lauderdale Hotel (5) 1 Fort Lauderdale, FL March 2019 43% 236 64% Exchange on Erwin - Commercial 2 Durham, NC November 2019 100% 0.10 93% Barlow 1 Chevy Chase, MD March 2020 100% 0.29 80% Marketplace at the Outlets 1 West Palm Beach, FL December 2021 100% 0.30 100% Extended Stay Portfolio (5) 196 Various July 2022 45% 24,935 78% Total Other Properties 204 N/A (4) Total Investment Properties 658

-(1) Certain of the joint venture agreements entered into by us provide the other partner a profits interest based on certain internal rate of return hurdles being achieved.
+- (1) Certain of the joint venture agreements entered into by us provide the other partner a profits interest based on certain internal rate of return hurdles being achieved.
 Such investments are consolidated by us and any profits interest due to the other partner will be reported within non-controlling interests in consolidated joint ventures on our Consolidated Balance Sheets.
-The table also includes two investments (197 properties) owned by two unconsolidated real estate ventures.

-(2) The occupancy rate for our industrial, office and self-storage investments is defined as all leased square footage divided by the total available square footage as of December 31, 2023.
-The occupancy rate for our multifamily and single-family rental investments is defined as the number of leased units divided by the total unit count as of December 31, 2023.
-The occupancy rate for our other investments is defined as all leased square footage divided by the total available square footage as well as the trailing 12 month average occupancy for hospitality and extended stay investments for the period ended December 31, 2023

-(3) Includes a 95% interest in 912 consolidated single-family rental units.
+The table also includes two investments (197 total properties) owned by two unconsolidated real estate ventures. - (2) The occupancy rate for our industrial, office and self-storage investments is defined as all leased square footage divided by the total available square footage as of December 31, 2024.
+The occupancy rate for our multifamily and single-family rental investments is defined as the number of leased units divided by the total unit count as of December 31, 2024.
+The occupancy rate for our other investments is defined as all leased square footage divided by the total available square footage as well as the trailing 12 month average occupancy for hospitality and extended stay investments for the period ended December 31, 2024. - (3) Held through our DST Program as of December 31, 2024.
+These properties have been consolidated on our Consolidated Balance Sheets.
+Any profits interest due to the third-party investors in the DST Program are reported within non-controlling interests in consolidated joint ventures on our Consolidated Balance Sheets. - (4) Includes 0.7 million sq. ft. across our medical office and retail properties and 25,602 keys at our hospitality and extended stay properties. - (5) Investment in unconsolidated real estate ventures.